Theodore L. Brown: Awards and honors

-Brown has been an Alfred P. Sloan Research Fellow and a National Science Foundation Senior Postdoctoral Fellow (1965-1965) and in 1979 was awarded a Guggenheim Fellowship.
+Brown was an Alfred P. Sloan Research Fellow and a National Science Foundation Senior Postdoctoral Fellow (1965) and in 1979 was awarded a Guggenheim Fellowship.
 He was honored with the American Chemical Society Award for Research in Inorganic Chemistry in 1972, and with the American Chemical Society Award for Distinguished Service in the Advancement of Inorganic Chemistry in 1993.
 He was elected as a fellow of the American Association for the Advancement of Science in 1987 and the American Academy of Arts and Sciences in 1994.
 He was elected as a fellow of the American Chemical Society in 2010.